chaos-polymtl/lethe/doc/source/examples/cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 Boundary conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the boundary conditions, we choose a slip boundary condition on the walls of the cylinder (ID = 0) and an inlet velocity of 0.2 m/s at the lower face of the bed (ID = 2).
+For the boundary conditions, we choose a slip boundary condition on the walls of the square bed (IDs = 0, 1, 4, 5) and an inlet velocity of 0.2 m/s at the lower face of the bed (ID = 2).

 .. code-block:: text